 Introduction

-When the question “Who am I?” begins to arise, the mind immediately looks for answers, methods, and certainty.
-But self-enquiry does not begin with conclusion.
-It begins with inner observation.
-This reflection explores why confusion naturally follows spiritual questioning, and why the first real step is not to find an answer, but to begin seeing clearly.
+When the question “Who am I?” begins to arise, the mind immediately looks for answers, methods, and conclusions.
+But self-enquiry does not begin with a conclusion.
+It begins with a solution — and that solution is inner observation.
+The conclusion is not available at the start.
+Inner observation is only the beginning of the journey.

 Table of Contents